-First some video statistics: Ezra Firestone of Smart Marketer shared the following during Digital Marketers Content & Commerce Summit in Orlando last week.
+First some video statistics: Ezra Firestone of Smart Marketer shared the following during the Digital Marketers Content & Commerce Summit a couple of years ago...

 However, what is really interesting about these statistics is the gigantic opportunity that video provides marketers.
 No longer do you have to produce content in mass, rush to distribute and hope that it sticks.
-Instead, you can create one long-form video for your website, slice and dice the same video into interesting snippets or key points, determine which short video works best for each social network and distribute based on a marketing calendar which maximizes the lifespan of the original video asset.
-That equates to smart, efficient marketing.
+Instead, you can create one long-form video for your website, slice and dice the same video into interesting snippets or key points, determine which short video works best for each social network and distribute based on a content calendar which maximizes the lifespan of the original video asset.
+This equates to smart, efficient video marketing strategy.

 Moreover, video can breathe life into otherwise mundane or less inspiring products by showcasing how the product works or can be used.
 Companies such as Birchbox drive significant revenue by showing their audience how to use beauty products via video tutorials or demos.
 They produce these videos on the premise that knowing how a product works, and more specifically how it will work for you, drives sales.
 Guess what?
 It does.
 Thus the brilliance of using video in your overall marketing strategy.

 Video is also the ideal content asset for capturing user-generated content.
 Any customer with a smart phone can create an interesting video and share the personal benefits they received by using your product or service.
 The video quality is less important.
 It isn’t expected to be professionally produced, it is the personal story that is important.
 A personal story via video is powerful.